 Expert Witness Services

-Jennifer Keaton will serve as faculty for "Workplace Investigation Training" in Atlanta, Georgia.
-Register here for the April 2014 sessions.
+Jennifer Keaton will serve as faculty for "Workplace Investigation Training" in Chicago on April 22-23, 2015.
+Register here for upcoming sessions.

 The EEOC invited Workplace Investigations Group's President, Lorene Schaefer, to its D.C. headquarters to provide expert testimony on how to improve its investigation and conciliation processes.
 Her written testimony can be read on the EEOC's site by clicking here.